muiku/h5bp-zendframework/readme.md

 2) Change the site docroot to point into public/publish/

-3) Change the production layouts folder in application.ini
+3) Change the production layouts folder in application.ini and remember to change APPLICATION_PATH one folder lower in public/publish/index.php

 ---